edubart/nelua-lang/docs/pages/euluna.md

 * Have an optional garbage collector
 * Allow us to go low level (C, assembly)
 * Allow us to go higher level (use Lua or extend the language)
-* Be modular, plugin in our out language syntaxes or features of your choice
+* Be modular, plugin in or out language syntaxes or features of your choice

 ## Why?